 the account servicer will:

-announce a mandatory income distribution (INTR or DVCA);
+announce a mandatory income distribution event (Interest Payment [INTR] or Cash Distribution [DVCA]);

 for account owners having an omnibus account, a WTRC voluntary event will also be announced with a link to the mandatory income distribution.
-The WTRC event will have a NOAC and a OTHR option to request the tax rates to be used to pay the income proceeds (e.g. statutory rate, DTT rates, etc);
+The WTRC event will have a “No Action” (NOAC) and a “Beneficial Owner Breakdown Request” (BOBD) option code indicator to request the tax rates to be used to pay the income proceeds (e.g. statutory rate, DTT rates, etc…);

-the account owner will send the tax breakdown via MT565quoting the details (CAEV, CORP, etc) of the WTRC event;
+the account owner will send the tax breakdown via MT565/seev.033 quoting the event details ([:22F::CAEV <> seev.031 – A / EventType] and [:20C::CORP <> seev.031 – A / CorporateActionEventIdentification], etc…) of the WTRC event;

-based on the SLA in place between the account servicer and account owner, the receipt of the instruction will be confirmed via MT567;
+based on the SLA in place between the account servicer and account owner, the receipt of the instruction will be confirmed via MT567/seev.034;

 on pay date, the account servicer will pay the income proceeds using the tax rates provided by the account owner.
-The credit of the proceeds will be confirmed via a MT566 reporting the INTR/DVCA event details.
+The credit of the proceeds will be confirmed via a MT566/seev.036 reporting the INTR/DVCA event details.

 Scenario 2

-the account servicer will announce a choice income distribution (INTR or DVCA) with as many CASH options as the tax rates that can be used to pay the income proceeds (e.g. statutory rate, DTT rates, etc);
+the account servicer will announce a choice income distribution event (Interest Payment [INTR] or Cash Distribution [DVCA]) with as many CASH options as the tax rates that can be used to pay the income proceeds (e.g. statutory rate, DTT rates, etc);

-the account owner will send the tax breakdown via MT565 quoting the details (CAEV, CORP, etc) of the income event;
+the account owner will send the tax breakdown via MT565 / seev.033 quoting the event details (:22F::CAEV <> seev.031 – A / EventType] and [:20C::CORP <> seev.031 – A / CorporateActionEventIdentification],, etc) of the income event;

-based on the SLA in place between the account servicer and account owner, the receipt of the instruction will be confirmed via MT567;
+based on the SLA in place between the account servicer and account owner, the receipt of the instruction will be confirmed via MT567/seev.034;

 on pay date, the account servicer will pay the income proceeds using the tax rates provided by the account owner.
-The credit of the proceeds will be confirmed via a MT566reporting the INTR/DVCA event details.
+The credit of the proceeds will be confirmed via a MT566/seev.036 reporting the INTR/DVCA event details.

-Recommendation for the usage of the new reason codes added to PEND and REJT statuses in the MT567:
+Recommendation for the usage of the new reason codes added to the “Pending” and “Rejected” statuses in the MT567/seev.034 Instruction Status Advice: